“So you’re gonna be… like a teacher or something?”

 If you choose this career path, you’ll be giving back to the language students of tomorrow, whose degrees will only open up more and more opportunities as the world continues to go global.

 So, all in all, you language majors can rest assured that, in the global economy, there will always be jobs for you.
+And if you want to learn a language to forge a new path in your career, FluentU’s customizable learning program is here for you.

 The reasons language majors do so well in these seven fields (and just about every other one you can think of in the modern world) is their skillset: not just being multilingual, but having communication, critical thinking, analytical and cultural skills that make them the perfect employees in a world where everyone’s speaking everyone else’s language as we all try to get the job done together.